tomcam/postgres/cheatsheet/README.md

 * [INSERT, or add records to a table](#adding-a-record-insert-into)
 * [SELECT, to do simple queries](#doing-a-simple-query--get-a-list-of-records-select)
 * [Reference](#reference) pointing to the official PostgreSQL documentation

+If you don't access to a live PostgreSQL installation we still have your back.
+You can follow through the examples and the output is shown as if you did type everything out.

 ## The psql command line utility